opic123/laravuetodo/readme.md

 ### Note
 * Dev branch is different from Master branch
-* Dev branch is the application of what I learned from watching the tutorial video
+* Dev branch is the based on the youtube tutorial while the master branch is my own actual implementation

 #### Done !!!
 Enjoy Customizing and building awesome app